Market Fragmentation

 • Consolidated tape requirements

-• Settlement complexity
+• Increased complexity

-The trend toward fragmentation continues to evolve with:
+The evolution of market fragmentation continues with:

-• New venue types emerging
+• New trading venue types

 • Regulatory changes affecting market structure